Procurement Glossary

 What is an exchange rate clause?

-An exchange rate clause is a contractual agreement that regulates how currency fluctuations between the conclusion and fulfillment of a contract are handled.
-It defines threshold values and mechanisms for the fair distribution of currency risk between buyer and seller.
+An exchange rate clause is a contractual agreement that regulates how currency fluctuations between the conclusion of the contract and its fulfillment are handled.
+It defines thresholds and mechanisms for the fair distribution of currency risk between the buyer and seller.

 When is an exchange rate clause applied?

-Exchange rate clauses are used in international contracts with longer terms, especially if considerable currency volatility is expected.
-They are particularly relevant for contracts over 12 months or for transactions in unstable currency areas.
+Exchange rate clauses are used in international contracts with longer terms, especially when significant currency volatility is expected.
+They are particularly relevant for contracts lasting longer than 12 months or for transactions in unstable currency areas.

 How is the price adjustment calculated?

-The calculation is usually based on defined reference rates and reference dates.
-If the price fluctuation exceeds the agreed threshold, the difference is split proportionately between the parties.
-Typical splits are 50:50 or 70:30 in favor of one party.
+The calculation is usually based on defined reference prices and reference dates.
+If the price fluctuation exceeds the agreed threshold, the difference is divided proportionally between the parties.
+Typical divisions are 50:50 or 70:30 in favor of one party.

-What risks does an exchange rate clause entail?
+What are the risks associated with an exchange rate clause?

-The main risks are complexity in billing, disputes over reference rates and additional administrative costs.
-In addition, unclear formulations can lead to room for interpretation, which can result in legal disputes.
+The main risks are complexity in billing, disputes over reference rates, and additional administrative costs.
+In addition, unclear wording can lead to room for interpretation, which can result in legal disputes.

 .avif)